-Cervical lesions, carious or not, represent a big clinical challenge, and not precisely because of aesthetics.
+Cervical restorations of carious or non carious lesions represent a big clinical challenge, and not precisely because of aesthetics.
 Medium-short term debonding is frequently reported by colleagues all over the world.
 These cavities, especially the non-carious ones are the most frequently studied for adhesion purposes clinically and in-vitro.
-Class V restorations in a single shade will certainly solve the aesthetic issue, letting us concentrate in the bonding stage and modelling which are of outmost importance.
+Class V restorations in a single shade will certainly solve the aesthetic issue, letting us concentrate in the bonding stage and modeling which are of outmost importance.

 In this article we will expose the classical layering approach which is still a valid alternative, some tips about isolation as well and in further articles we will explore new stratification possibilities.

 Cervical lesions before any treatment.
 Look at the lack of enamel and the conditions of the cervical dentin which are extremely full of debris and stains.

 It is mandatory to clean teeth for a good adhesion, we suggest air abrasion with glycine powder (is strongly suggested not to use bicarbonate) and immediately after, the placement of the dental dam.

 Clamp 212 about to be modified with a universal orthodontic plier, for a better adaptation and visualization of the lesion.
 The clamp 212A is an alternative which already has the vestibular prong angulated.

 The clamp prong can be heated with flame before being folded.
 It is a dangerous procedure so we suggest either to fold it very slowly without heating, or using specific protection gloves.

 To obtain a good exposure of the cervical lesion the vestibular prong is folded by 25-30°.

 Clamp in place.
 Observe how the cervical lesion is exposed.
 We do one tooth at a time.